 Can you collect money while in jail in Monopoly?

-When you care in jail in Monopoly, you can still collect any rent that you are owed when people land on your properties.
+When you are in jail in Monopoly, you can still collect any rent or any other money that you are owed.
 You can also still build or sell houses and hotels, buy or mortgage property, participate in auctions and deal with other players.

 Read more: What can you still do in Monopoly jail?

 How do you get out of jail in Monopoly?